unknown321/wampy/USAGE.md

 <img src="images/settings-misc.png" alt="misc settings">

-`Swap prev/next buttons` swaps prev/next buttons when Wampy is on to match Winamp track buttons.
+`Swap prev/next buttons` swaps prev/next buttons when Wampy is on to match Winamp track button directions.

-`Huge cover art` changes cover art resolution in default player to 480x480.
+`Huge cover art` changes cover art resolution in default player to 480x480 (max width).
 It also changes title field to `<artist> - <title>`.

 `Show time` adds current time to volume indicator.
 Time updates every 10 seconds, 24 hours format.
 Disabled on Walkman One due to interface clutter.

-`Limit max volume` limits max volume to 63 in Wampy, so you can use whole volume slider without going deaf.
+`Limit max volume` limits max volume to 63 in Wampy, so you can use whole Winamp volume slider without going deaf.

 `Disable touchscreen` disables touchscreen on next Wampy toggle.
 To temporarily enable touchscreen in Wampy while in this mode, set volume to 120 in default player app and toggle Wampy on.

+`Export bookmarks` button saves bookmark files to `wampy/bookmarks/` directory.

+`Remove wampy logs` button removes logs from `wampy/log/` directory.

 `Debug` checkbox enables some logging, which you (the user) don't need.
 It also shows codec/bitrate when active skin is cassette.

-`Limit fps`, target fps = 24 .
+`Limit fps`, target fps = 24.
 Does it really help to save battery/improve performance?
 Don't know, off by default.
 Applied after restart.

 <figure>